 from “God’s Work and Man’s Work” in The Word Appears in the Flesh

-His words carry life power, and show us the way we should walk, and allow us to understand what the truth is.
-We start to be drawn to His words, we begin to focus on the tone and manner of His speaking, and subconsciously begin to take an interest in the heart’s voice of this unremarkable person.
-He makes painstaking efforts for us, loses sleep and appetite for us, weeps for us, sighs for us, groans in sickness for us, suffers humiliation for the sake of our destination and salvation, and His heart bleeds and sheds tears for our numbness and rebelliousness.
-Such being and possessions of His are beyond an ordinary person, and cannot be possessed or attained by any of the corrupted.
-He has tolerance and patience possessed by no ordinary person, and His love is not possessed by any created being.
-No one apart from Him can know all of our thoughts, or have such a grasp of our nature and substance, or judge the rebelliousness and corruption of mankind, or speak to us and work among us like this on behalf of the God of heaven.
-No one except for Him can possess the authority, wisdom, and dignity of God; the disposition of God and what He has and is are issued forth, in their entirety, from Him.
+God continues His utterances, employing various methods and perspectives to admonish us about what we should do while at the same time giving voice to His heart.
+His words carry life power, show us the way we should walk, and enable us to understand what the truth is.
+We begin to be drawn by His words, we begin to focus on the tone and manner of His speaking, and subconsciously we begin to take an interest in the innermost feelings of this unremarkable person.
+He spits up His heart’s blood in working on our behalf, loses sleep and appetite on our account, weeps for us, sighs for us, groans in sickness for us, suffers humiliation for the sake of our destination and salvation, and our numbness and rebelliousness draw tears and blood from His heart.
+This way of being and of having belongs to no ordinary person, nor can it be possessed or attained by any corrupted human being.
+He shows tolerance and patience possessed by no ordinary person, and His love is not something with which any created being is endowed.
+No one apart from Him can know all of our thoughts, or have such a clear and complete grasp of our nature and substance, or judge the rebelliousness and corruption of mankind, or speak to us and work among us like this on behalf of God in heaven.
+No one apart from Him is endowed with the authority, wisdom, and dignity of God; the disposition of God and what God has and is are brought forth, in their entirety, in Him.
 No one apart from Him can show us the way and bring us light.
-No one apart from Him can reveal the mysteries God has not disclosed from creation until today.
-No one apart from Him can save us from Satan’s bondage and our corrupt disposition.
-He represents God, and expresses the heart’s voice of God, the exhortations of God, and the words of judgment of God toward all mankind.
-He has begun a new age, a new era, and brought a new heaven and earth, new work, and He has brought us hope, and ended the life we led in vagueness, and allowed us to fully behold the path of salvation.
+No one apart from Him can reveal the mysteries that God has not disclosed from creation until today.
+No one apart from Him can save us from Satan’s bondage and our own corrupt disposition.
+He represents God.
+He expresses the inmost heart of God, the exhortations of God, and God’s words of judgment toward all mankind.
+He has begun a new age, a new era, and ushered in a new heaven and earth and new work, and He has brought us hope, ending the life we led in vagueness and enabling our whole being to behold, in total clarity, the path to salvation.
 He has conquered our whole being, and gained our hearts.
-From that moment onward, our minds become conscious, and our spirits seem to be revived: This ordinary, insignificant person, who lives among us and has long been rejected by us—is He not the Lord Jesus, who is ever in our thoughts, and whom we long for night and day?
+From that moment onward, our minds have become conscious, and our spirits seem to be revived: This ordinary, insignificant person, who lives among us and has long been rejected by us—is this not the Lord Jesus, who is ever in our thoughts, waking or dreaming, and for whom we long night and day?
 It is He!
-It’s really Him!
+It really is He!
 He is our God!
 He is the truth, the way, and the life!

 from “Beholding the Appearance of God in His Judgment and Chastisement” in The Word Appears in the Flesh